 Funding is based on placements of up to four months, with $3,000 per hire for most new recruits and $5,000 per hire for eligible hires with one or more disabilities that require special employment consideration.

 How many candidates can receive funding per organization?

-Up to eight candidates in total may receive funding per applicant organization.
-This limit ensures that several employers across Ontario can benefit from Career-Ready with CTMA and that funding is disbursed in a controlled, fair manner.
+Up to 12 candidates in total may receive funding per applicant organization.
+This limit ensures that multiple employers across Ontario can benefit from Career-Ready with CTMA and that funding is disbursed in a controlled, fair manner.